hrabanazviking/Solar-Punk/README.md

 ---

-**© RuneForgeAI Research Documents — Open Knowledge, Freely Shared** *This document is released under Creative Commons CC BY 4.0 — share freely with attribution*
+**© Volmarr Wyrd and RuneForgeAI Research Documents — Open Knowledge, Freely Shared** *This document is released under Creative Commons CC BY 4.0 — share freely with attribution*

 ---